FeatureBaseDB/go-pilosa/README.md

 query := repository.Union(bitmapQuery1, bitmapQuery2)
 ```

-In order to increase througput, you may want to batch queries sent to the Pilosa server.
+In order to increase throughput, you may want to batch queries sent to the Pilosa server.
 The `index.BatchQuery` function is used for that purpose:

 ```go
 query := repository.BatchQuery(